caltechlibrary/caltechlibrary.github.io/project_index.md

 - [logagent](./logagent/) A simple program to scan a log file for text tags and emit actions
 - [metadatatools](./metadatatools/) Inspired by the Python IdUtils package metadatatools provides similar functionality in TypeScript.
 - [models](./models/) This is a Go package used to describe data models aligned with the HTML5 data types.
-- [namaste](./namaste/) Go package and command line implementation of "NAMe AS TExt" metadata embedding for directories.
 - [newt](./newt/) Newt a microservice for integrating Postgres+PostgREST and Pandoc
 - [opensearch-machine](./opensearch-machine/) This is a repo for testing and learning Opensearch running under Multipass.
 - [pairtree](./pairtree/) A simple encoder/decoder for converting object identifiers into a Pair Tree Path (path)
-- [pandoc_client](./pandoc_client/) This repository holds an experimental Go package that functions as a client to pandoc-server.
 - [popstar](./popstar/) Phone-Oriented Processing SofTware for ARchives
 - [py_dataset](./py_dataset/) Python package of dataset (https://github.com/caltechlibrary/dataset) for working with JSON objects as collections on disc
 - [shell-extras](./shell-extras/) Extra material for Software Carpentry shell lesson.